High-Precision Dichotomous Image Segmentation via Depth Integrity-Prior and Fine-Grained Patch Strategy: Experiments and Results

+As no RGB-D DIS method existed before, for fairness, we evaluate other-domain SOTA RGB-D models and also adapted the best DIS model to RGB-D fashion by identical training settings.
+We evaluate RGB-D SOD methods MAGNet \cite{magnet}(SMT-T and MbNet-V2) and CPNet \cite{CPNet} (two Swin-B modules).
+Additionally, we concatenate RGB and depth as input for MVANet to create MVANet$^*$.
+PDFNet-S/B/L denote variants of the trained PDFNet model that, during inference, employ the DAM-v2 Small/Base/Large, respectively, as their pseudo-depth generators.

+We report the number of params required at inference for all models in the table.
+Diffusion-based methods require both a U-Net and a VAE \cite{genpercept,diffdis}.
+RGB-D models additionally rely on an external depth estimator; for fair comparison, we use DAM-v2 Large \cite{depth_anything_v2}.
+All models are tested with $1024^2$ input as IS-Net \cite{IS-net} settings.
+All models use their official params and re-ran on an RTX 4090 for fairness, so they may differ from their original results.

+PDFNet outperforms all non-diffusion models, surpassing MVANet by 0.7\%, 1.5\%, 0.6\%, 1.2\%, and 0.5\% on $F^{max}_\beta$, $F^{w}_\beta$, $S_{\alpha}$, $E^m_\phi$, and $M$, respectively, on DIS-TE (ALL).
+Notably, PDFNet also outperforms diffusion methods on several metrics while using less than 50\% of their params.
+FPS comparison with existing methods are as follows: BiRefNet (6), MVANet (6.5), PDFNet-S, PDFNet-B and PDFNet-L (5.7, 4.5 and 3.9, including the depth generation time), and DiffDIS (0.8).

 \textbf{Qualitative Evaluation}.
-As shown in \figref{fig:vcompare}, our depth \textbf{integrity-prior} provides crucial structural guidance, preventing the model from overfitting to spurious textures.
-For instance (row 3), while other methods mistakenly segment the sofa's pattern, ours correctly delineates the foreground shelf, demonstrating a understanding of scene structure.
+As shown in \figref{fig:vcompare}, our depth integrity-prior provides crucial structural guidance.
+For instance (row 1), while other methods mistakenly segment the sofa's pattern, ours correctly delineates the foreground shelf, demonstrating an understanding of scene structure.